bigeasy/register/diary/design.markdown

 Proof, they are not meant to stand on their own.
 It will be much easier to implement, not requiring a custom require for web server use case.

+## Scripts

+Scripts are going to use some jQuery conventions, or one key one.
+If the script returns false, it means we're not done.
+It can return false immedately or using a callback.

+This is Cadence.
+Cadence is why Register is ready for release already.
+There is a lot of potential built into Cadence, it's logic, and the time I've spent working with it with Proof, it adds up.

+Thus, with Cadence, I can use a pipe to send a piped response and be done with it, or I can use a sub-cadence to check a database and throw a redirect.

+Either way.

 ## Inbox

 Could be the case that `routify` belongs somewhere else?
 Probably, yes.
 Sadly,